by Shawn Burke, Ph.D.

-So what does this water profile along the hull in Figure 5 look like?
+What does this water profile along the hull in Fig. 5 look like?
 That’s right: waves.
 Because your hull deflects and slows water, then accelerates it, then slows it again you create a disturbance in the water.
 And, since a property of the water is that it “likes” to support and sustain waves, these local variations in water height caused by your hull become the aforementioned forcing functions that drive wave creation.
 Now designers of modern racing hulls have deduced many crafty ways of minimizing wave creation and wave drag.
 And these very high performance hulls allow you to paddle well beyond the theoretical hull speed.
 But the underlying principles still apply: water is still water, your hull displaces it when under way, and the laws of physics still hold.

 Equating the wavelength λ to the hull length L, this means that water is “deep” when it is deeper than about half the hull’s length.
-Again, for an 18′ 6″ racing hull this means water is “deep” when it is more than 9′ in depth.

-In other words, in very shallow water the phase speed has nothing to due with the surface wave’s wavelength.
+In other words, in very shallow water the phase speed has nothing to do with the surface wave’s wavelength.
 It only depends on the gravitational constant g and the depth D. And as the depth decreases, the phase speed decreases as the square root of depth.
 Things have changed!
 But what happen in between?
 Is the transition from deep water behavior to shallow water behavior abrupt or smooth?

 Figure 6: Phase speed vs. depth for an 18’6” hull.

-One can appreciate this increase wave drag effect by plotting the Froude Number vs. depth, as shown in Figure 7.
+One can appreciate this increase wave drag effect by plotting the Froude Number vs. depth, as shown in Fig. 7.
 Recall that the Froude Number expresses the ratio of hull speed to the phase speed, and is indicative of increasing wave resistance.
 Again, we consider the case of an 18’6” long C-1 traveling at 6.65 mph.
 This suggests that when the water depth drops below 2’, wave drag forces on the hull begin to skyrocket.
 Sound familiar?

 Other factors come into play in shallow water besides decreasing surface wave phase speed.
 The water beneath the hull becomes “squeezed” between hull and bottom, which are now in close proximity to each other.
 This causes the water beneath and around the hull to accelerate, leading to a downward suction force on the hull because of Bernoulli’s Principle.
 This downward suction force is equivalent to having the paddlers suddenly gain weight, as the boat is pulled lower in the water.
 And as we learned in The Science of Paddling, Part 1, a heavier team is a slower team, everything else being equal, because now you are pushing a larger wetted hull area through the water than before you hit the shallows.
 Further, in shallow water surface waves grow in height, and eventually nonlinear effects take over – our analysis has been based upon the so-called “small wave” approximation, which soon fails as the wave height is no longer small compared to the water’s depth.
 At least it was fun while it lasted.